 Furthermore, your hardware device can be secured with a PIN code, passphrase, or both, but seed phrases cannot.

-Seedless is only safe in a multisig setup like Casa offers because other keys exist to sign a transaction in the event that one of them is lost.
+Seedless setup is only safe in a multisig setup like Casa offers because other keys exist to sign a transaction in the event that one of them is lost.

 In the unlikely event that your hardware device is lost or damaged, you can still use the remaining keys in your multisig setup to send your funds.